Optimize critical images

 Troubleshooting

-- The script is not added
+- The images are not optimized

 If thewpr-beacon.min.js